alfonsof/azure-python-examples/azureeventhubsendevent/README.md

 This folder contains a Python application example that handles Event Hubs on Microsoft Azure.

-It handles an Event Hub and sends events to an event hub event stream.
+It handles an Event Hub and send events to an event hub event stream.

 ## Requirements